Peacock Calendar Suite

 May: Bill Baxter, Untitled.
 Screenprint.

 Baxter had his own etching press, and his printmaking experience lay largely in that medium.
 Aberdeen born and bred, Baxter had gone through both Gray’s and the College of Education.
-At the time this print was made, Baxter was Head of Art at Aberdeen’s Torrie Academy.
+At the time this print was made, Baxter was Head of Art at Aberdeen’s Torry Academy.
 An eminently practical individual, Baxter was a regular presence at Peacock.

 June: Lennox Dunbar RSA, Towards and Beyond.
 Lithograph.